 Meet Cassius, a boxer/pointer mix who is eight years young and has been waiting for his forever home since August.
 He loves to play and to be active.
 Cassius prefers adults and older children.
 Younger kids make him a little nervous.
 In addition, Cassius is a one-dog show.
 He loves his person so very much that he doesn’t want to share you with another dog.
 He asks you, is that kind of love so very wrong?
 Cassius wants a person or family who will give him time to play and exercise but who will then understand the pleasures of relaxing by the TV together.
 He sees himself as offering you the best of all worlds, and he hopes you agree.
 Cassius is neutered, micro-chipped and up-to-date on his vaccinations.
 Come meet him today at the Kentucky Humane Society’s Main Campus, 241 Steedly Drive in Louisville.
 View all adoptable pets at www.kyhumane.org or call 502-366-3355 for more information.

 We also will talk about the Santa Paws Workshop next week.
 Activities include games, animal playtime and making presents for the furry members in your family!
 This special workshop takes place from 9 to 4 p.m. on December 22 and 23 at our East Campus.
 Space is limited so sign up your little animal lovers today by calling 515-3149.

-Our little star on The Paws Report today at 3:30pm:
+Our star for The Paws Report today at 3:30 pm is: